SplayfunityDE/Roonie/README.md

   roonie:
     image: ghcr.io/splayfunityde/roonie:latest
     restart: always
-    volumes:
-      - /DATA:/bot
     env_file: /PATH/TO/ENV_FILE
 ```
-Replace `/DATA` with a configuration folder where the service saves some information using `.yaml` files and also replace `/PATH/TO/ENV_FILE` with the location of the actual .env file, you created previosly.
+Replace `/PATH/TO/ENV_FILE` with the location of the actual .env file, you created previosly.
 You can now simply start Roonie using the `docker compose up -d` command.

 ### With worklow sync